Vadenimo/Hero-of-Law/README.md

 <h1>Hero of Law Source Code</h1>

 # Disclaimer
 This is the Hero of Law German localization fork.
-It's used to translate this Hack to the German language.
+It's used to translate this hack into German.
 To track the German localization, please open up this spreadsheet.

 # German Translation Team: